Capital City

 1 April - 31 March is the 12-month accounting period that businesses in Japan use for financial and tax reporting purposes.

-The payroll cycle in Japan is usually monthly, with employees being paid by the last day of the month.
+The payroll cycle in Japan is usually monthly, with employees being paid by the 25th or the last day of the month, depending on the company.

 Although not mandatory, many employees get an extra paycheck, a 13th-month salary, given in June and December.
 Whether employees receive this bonus depends on the company's choice, and this applies to both part-time and full-time workers.